 Pizza

-Afterwards, Alexander gives free feedback on the high-tech safari while eating a pizza slice.
-“We are technicians.
-That's why I'm not that interested in manager talk.
-I want to hear the stories of engineers and the people on the shop floor who do the work.
-In that respect, I came into my own today.”
+Alexander gives free feedback on the high-tech safari afterwards while eating a pizza point. ’’We are techies.
+That's why I'm not so interested in talk from managers.
+I want to hear the stories from engineers and the people on the shop floor who do the work.
+In that respect, I got my money's worth today.’